Utatistics/gprocess/README.md

 - optimisation

 Optimisation package implements multiple optimisation routines used for hyper-parameter tuning.
-So far conjugate gradient with line search method (CGL) and scaled conjugate gradient method are implemented.
+So far conjugate gradient with line search method (CGL) and scaled conjugate gradient method (SCG) are implemented.

 - pyd